MarkPinsker/23-Conjecture/README.md

 ## How to run
 1. Download the file SumOf2SquaresAnd2Cubesv3.py into a windows file.
-2. Create a parameter file in notepad with two rows:- 2.1.
-First square root of n to be calculated
+2. Create a parameter file in notepad with two rows:-

+   2.1.
+First square root of n to be calculated.

    2.2.
-Last square root of n to be calculated
+Last square root of n to be calculated.

 3. In command prompt
    py SumOf2SquaresAnd2Cubesv3.py parameterfile.txt